List of most massive stars: Complications with distance and obscuring clouds

-More globally, statistics on stellar populations seem to indicate that the upper mass limit is in the 100–200 solar mass range, so all mass estimates exceeding this range are suspect.
+More globally, statistics on stellar populations seem to indicate that the upper mass limit is in the 120-solar-mass range, so any mass estimate above this range is suspect.

 Rare reliable estimates

 Eclipsing binary stars are the only stars whose masses are estimated with some confidence.
-However note that almost all of the masses listed in the table below were inferred by indirect methods; only a few of the masses in the table were determined using eclipsing systems.
+However, note that almost all of the masses listed in the table below were inferred by indirect methods; only a few of the masses in the table were determined using eclipsing systems.

 Amongst the most reliable listed masses are those for the eclipsing binaries NGC 3603-A1, WR 21a, and WR 20a.
 Masses for all three were obtained from orbital measurements.
 This involves measuring their radial velocities and also their light curves.
 The radial velocities only yield minimum values for the masses, depending on inclination, but light curves of eclipsing binaries provide the missing information: inclination of the orbit to our line of sight.

 Relevance of stellar evolution

 Some stars may once have been more massive than they are today.
-It is likely that many large stars have suffered significant mass loss (perhaps as much as several tens of solar masses).
-This mass may have been expelled by superwinds: high velocity winds that are driven by the hot photosphere into interstellar space.
-The process forms an enlarged extended envelope around the star that interacts with the nearby interstellar medium and infusing the region with elements heavier than hydrogen or helium.
+Many large stars have likely suffered significant mass loss – perhaps as much as several tens of solar masses.
+The lost mass is expected to have been expelled by superwinds: high velocity winds that are driven by the hot photosphere into interstellar space.
+The process forms an enlarged extended envelope around the star that interacts with the nearby interstellar medium and infuses the adjacent volume of space with elements heavier than hydrogen or helium.

 There are also – or rather were – stars that might have appeared on the list but no longer exist as stars, or are supernova impostors; today we see only their debris.
-The masses of the precursor stars that fueled these destructive events can be estimated from the type of explosion and the energy released, but those masses are not listed here (see § Black holes below).
+The masses of the precursor stars that fueled these destructive events can be estimated from the type of explosion and the energy released, but those masses are not listed here.